-Diane Mapes is a fulltime freelance writer specializing in health, humor, lifestyle and singles issues.
-She is a regular contributor to the online sites NBCnews (formerly MSNBC), MSN, Match.com’s online mag Happen and TODAY; her work has also appeared in Bust, CNN, Christian Science Monitor, the UW’s alumni mag Columns, Health, Los Angeles Times, Seattle Magazine, Seattle Times, Self, Singular Magazine, Southern Living, The Washington Post, and (her personal favorite) Poultry Magazine.
+Diane Mapes is a fulltime writer specializing in health, humor, lifestyle and singles issues.
+A regular contributor to NBCnews.com and TODAY.com, her essays, features and news stories have also appeared in Columns, CNN.com, Health, Los Angeles Times, MSN.com, Seattle Magazine, Seattle Times, Singular Magazine, Southern Living and The Washington Post.

-For two and a half years, Diane wrote Single Shot, a biweekly humor column about the single life, for the Seattle Post-Intelligencer (both the column and the print edition of the P-I stopped in March 2009).
-Diane is also the author of How to Date in a Post-Dating World(Sasquatch Books 2006), a dating manual for the modern, mangled single and the editor of Single State of the Union: Single Women Speak Out on Life, Love, and the Pursuit of Happiness(Seal Press 2007).
+A former humor columnist for the Seattle Post-Intelligencer, Diane is also the author of How to Date in a Post-Dating World, a dating manual for the modern, mangled single and the editor of Single State of the Union: Single Women Speak Out on Life, Love, and the Pursuit of Happiness.

-Happily single, Diane lives in Seattle, where she divides her time among friends, family, books, boxing, crime TV, old movies, antique shopping, playing the piano, tromping all over the city and, oh yes, writing.
+Happily single, Diane lives in Seattle, where she divides her time among friends, family, books, boxing, crime TV, old movies, antique shopping, playing the piano and accordion, tromping all over the city and, oh yes, writing.
 You can read a sampling of her 500-plus published essays, articles, short stories and columns here.